Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "What’s that for?"
 Bruuk asked.

 "I need parts from the supply stores to repair the reactor," Morwk explained.
-"You two musclebound brutes should have no problem with loading it, assuming you can follow basic instructions…" He shot Ian an indignant look.
+"You two musclebound brutes should have no problem with loading it, assuming you can follow basic instructions..."
+He shot Ian an indignant look.

 "It’s just computers are my Achilles heel, mate.
 I can read a shopping list just fine."